darthmiguel/distributedsystemsapp/README.md

-# distributedsystemsapp
-Project written in Java for the lecture Principles of Distributed Systems
+# Project written in Java for the lecture Principles of Distributed Systems

-Principles of Distributed Systems - Winter Semester 2015/2016

 ###### Practical Assignment